mattdefra/chat/README.md

 To enter the chat as a moderator, the file to run is the client_mod.
 Just one mod at a time is allowed.

-In the public room, the available commands are @help, to open a private room, and @close to exit.
+In the public room, the available commands are @new, to open a private room, and @close to exit.
 In the private room, the available commands are @add to add a member and @close to exit.